 Who Do The St. Louis Blues Play Next

-Many factors must be taken into consideration when approaching the team that the St. Louis Blues play next.
+Many factors must be taken into consideration when considering the St. Louis Blues’ next opponent.
 Are they a team that fares well on the road?

 Do they have a history of success against the Blues, or does St. Louis tend to own them?
 Are they on a roll coming into the game against St. Louis, or have they been struggling?
 What is the health of the team?
 Are they an arch-rival of the Blues, because in rivalry games, the stats can often be thrown out the window.
 Apply these questions to the current status of the Blues as well before placing any wager.